netcreateorg/netcreateorg.github.io/pages/documentation.md

 - Node Package Manager (npm) and Brunch  help keep those libraries up to date
 - XCode  provides the programming infrastructure that helps MacOS run these libraries and javascript packages.

-# Choosing Your Net.Create Install Platform
+# Choosing Your Net.Create Install Platform: MacOS or Digital Ocean

 Net.Create can run on either MacOS or Digital Ocean.
 Follow one of those two paths in this section before you move on to the “Installing Net.Create” section.